-Secondly, they will assess an individual’s biomechanical gait, this is their movement and how they use their body.
-Therefore taken together these will provide you with the most valuable and appropriate form of treatment and rehabilitation.
+Secondly, they will assess an individual’s biomechanical gait.
+This is their movement and how they use their body.
+Taken together, these will provide you with the most valuable and appropriate form of treatment and rehabilitation.

 What will a typical session with a sports therapist involve?

-- Injury consultation (approximately 20 minutes).
+- Initial consultation (approximately 20 minutes).